SSOFB/StreetArtAberdeen/README.md

 - [x] Items by day view
 - [ ] The saving issues, see issue #1
 - [x] An "items nearby" section at the bottom of each item, see issue #5
+- [x] Make the image upload JS read in the EXIF and set the map location based on it
 - [ ] Add filter to map and gallery, see issue #4